 It must be decided whether lifting the injunction is in the best interests of the other party.
 And is it in the best interest of the State?
 Yes, the state of Florida has an interest here as well because the state shoulders some responsibility to protect its citizens.
 If the other party wants to resume contact with you, you will probably be able to have the judge agree to dissolve the restraining order.

 Violating the Restraining Order

-Keep in mind that, in Florida, a violation of an injunction is a first-degree misdemeanor.
+Keep in mind that in Okaloosa County, just like in all of Florida, a violation of an injunction is a first-degree misdemeanor.
 The maximum penalty carries with it a $1,000 fine and as many as 365 days in jail.
 Violating an injunction is a serious crime.
 You’ve broken the law.
 It doesn’t matter that you are looking into how to remove a protection order; if it hasn’t gone through yet, the restraining order is still in full effect and you can be criminally charged.

 If you violate the terms of a restraining order, the opposing side, also known as the prosecutor, will cite you as a person who has total disregard for the law, as well as having a disregard to the Court.
 They will be concerned that you will violate the terms of injunction again and again.

 These days, judges often send messages by imposing strict sentences on anyone who violates a restraining order.
 They are unlikely to look on your case as something special or different.
 You broke the law and that is all there is to it.

 If you live in or around Destin and are looking to have your restraining order dismissed or dissolved, speak with a qualified attorney before you do anything.
 At Anchors Smith Grimsley, we will go over the facts and thoroughly review all the circumstances of your case.
 There could be legal or factual defenses that can be called into play.
 There may be mitigating circumstances.
 Leave it to our Destin domestic violence lawyers to sort it all out for you.
 Never try to take the law into your own hands.
 It could cost you, not just today, but in various ways in your future.